-Horvath ends his article with the effectiveness of flashcards to facilitate strong memorization.
-He mentions how flash cards “stimulate recall” (Horvath, 2024), “guard against the malleability of memory” (Horvath, 2024), and assist learning.
-Effective examples were used to support each point including the existence of the human brain’s schemata and it’s role in storing similar facts close to each other.
+Horvath concludes his argument with the effectiveness of flashcards to facilitate strong memorization.
+He mentions how flash cards “stimulate recall” (Horvath, 2024), “guard against the malleability of memory” (Horvath, 2024) and assist learning.
+Effective examples are used to support each point including references to schemata, a map of neurons in human brains that hold memories in a web like fashion, and its role in storing similar facts close to each other.

 Fairness

 The article is fair in its presentation of traditional tools and digital tools.
 While traditional learning methods and why they are superior is the focus of the article, he supports the downfalls of digital tools with survey data and neurobiological findings.
 For example, he mentions the consequences of multitasking and how “when using a laptop during class, learners typically spend 38 minutes of every hour off-task” (Horvath, 2024).
-Horvath also gives a fair display of learning in general.
-He speaks about the emotional side of learning by mentioning the importance of empathy as well as the criticality of focused attention, spatial layout, and recall all using science to support his claims.
+Horvath also gives a fair display of learning in a broader sense.
+He speaks about the emotional side of learning by mentioning the importance of empathy as well as the criticality of focused attention, spatial layout, and recall. all while using science to support his claims.

 Assumptions

 The article makes a few assumptions that should be considered.
 First, it assumes that everyone learns in the same way and that empathy is important for all people.
 Different effective learning styles or strategies are not mentioned.
+Some people learn better when listening to content or by viewing visual components such as diagrams and videos.
+A physical learning tool does not produce any sound without a digital component so students’ learning could be hindered in the cases that the student has an auditory or kinesthetic learning style.
 Another assumption is that technology will not evolve to become more effective at providing spatial cues like physical books do.
-It is possible that these spatial cues are already occurring with people who use devices that are like a book.
+It is possible that these spatial cues are already occurring with people who use devices that are like a book due to the rapid advancement of technology, but there have just not been any formal studies performed to back this up yet.
 Horvath’s article also assumes that multitasking is always a hindrance to learning.
-This may be true in many cases, but multitasking could be beneficial when a skill is being learned that requires multiple parts to be dealt with simultaneously.
-For example, learning to play piano by reading or listening to music.
-The music’s notes would have to be interpreted into a letter like F# and the hand would have to be moved to F# on the keys.
+This may be true in many cases, but multitasking could be beneficial when a skill requiring multiple simultaneous tasks is being learned.
+For example, learning to play piano by reading and/or listening to music.
+The music’s notes would have to be interpreted into a letter, for example‘F#’, and the hand would have to be moved to F# on the keys.

 Conclusion

-The arguments Horvath presented in “5 Ways to Help Your Brain Learn Better” were solid display for arguing that traditional learning methods are more effective than digital teaching methods.
-He supports his points with effective learning strategies backed by scientific evidence and plausible examples.
-He was fair in arguing why traditional learning methods were superior, but did not address the possibility of variance between people, the potential for growth in technology, and the case in which multitasking might be effective for learning.
-Overall, Horvath has provided readers with knowledge about traditional learning methods that, in most cases, will be more effective than digital learning methods.
+The arguments that Jarden Cooney Horvath presents in “5 Ways to Help Your Brain Learn Better” effectively support his claim that traditional learning methods are more effective than digital teaching methods.
+He backs his points with effective learning strategies supported by scientific evidence and plausible examples.
+He was fair in arguing why traditional learning methods were superior, but did not address the possibility of variance between people’s learning styles, the potential for growth in technology, and the case in which multitasking might be effective for learning.
+Overall, Horvath has provided readers with knowledge about traditional learning methods that, in most cases, are more effective than digital learning methods.

 References